Services

 Perusall: innovating teaching with social annotation

-Leading as a change agent is challenging and the work is often undervalued, unrecognized and may even be met with resistance.
+Leading as a change agent is challenging and the work is often undervalued, unrecognised and may even be met with resistance.
 Even the most enthusiastic change agents may lack the capacity to sell the work they are doing to colleagues and administrators.
 This active workshop will engage faculty with strategies and community building around how to both survive and thrive as a change agent.
 Opportunities for networking and providing support to faculty who are challenging their colleagues, administrators, and students to teach and learn actively will be featured in this workshop.

-supervisor Harry Hubbal
+speaker Harry Hubbal

-A Process for Implementing Change Successfully, May 27, 2019, 10 a.m.
+A Process for Implementing Change Successfully, 27 May 2019, 10 a.m.

-Canova Hall at Palazzo Storione
+Sala Canova at Palazzo Storione

-aimed exclusively at the University's Change Agents
+addressed exclusively to the University Change Agents

 By Maryellen Weimer, Ph.D.